 During the COA process, Philippe Medawar determines if old or broken parts, like a mainspring, need replacing.
 Because various finishes, such as satin finish, have usually worn off over the years, it may be necessary to refinish the watch's case and band.
 At this juncture, the case and band are also buffed, polished and cleaned so your watch looks sparkling clean.
 The timepiece is carefully reassembled without any of the dust, dry oil and microscopic pollutants that could harm the fragile watch movement.
 When the case, crystal and back are reassembled, those requiring are waterproofed in a Bergeon water pressure tester.

 This is a very general description of the extremely detailed, precise, time consuming COA process.
-Those with additional inquiries are welcome to either phone or visit the Philippe Medawar atelier on 28th Street.
+Those with additional inquiries are welcome to either phone or visit the Philippe Medawar atelier on 28th Street in Grand Rapids, Michigan.

-Many people incorrectly assume watch battery replacement is a piece of cake.
+Many people incorrectly assume watch battery replacement is elementary.
 If that were true, we wouldn’t need watchmakers to replace batteries.
-Weekly,

-Various watch brands, the construction of distinct models within a brand, whether or not they are waterproof or water-resistant are all criteria that determine a watchmaker’s approach to changing watch batteries.
-Regardless of the brand of quartz watch, Philippe Medawar advises every two years maximum, batteries should be replaced – even if the watch is still running.
-This preventive care is vital and could prevent the battery from leaking, causing corrosion to the movement, circuit board and other delicate parts.
+Various watch brands, the construction of distinct models within a brand, whether or not they are waterproof or water-resistant are some criteria that determine a watchmaker’s approach to changing watch batteries.
+Philippe Medawar advises every two years maximum, batteries should be replaced regardless of the brand of quartz watch and even if the watch is still running.
+This preventive care is vital and could prevent the battery from leaking, causing corrosion to the movement, circuit board and other delicate parts. (see photo)

 The time needed to replace a watch battery is unique to each watch.
 Watch battery replacement service fees vary depending on the amount of time needed by the watchmaker and this can only be determined after the watchmaker inspects your watch.
-Clients may request an appointment or stop by Philippe Medawar on 28th Street for a free estimate of time necessary and battery replacement service fees.
+Clients may request an appointment or stop by Philippe Medawar on 28th Street in Grand Rapids for a free estimate.

-Philippe Medawar cautions clients to not neglect the health of one’s watch.
+Philippe Medawar cautions to not neglect the health of your watch.
 Every time a watch is serviced or a watch battery is replaced at Philippe Medawar, an exacting service is performed to ensure the timepiece is properly sealed.
-The watch back and crown each have gaskets that must be in good condition and properly sealed or moisture may enter the watch case causing rust, corrosion and damage to the delicate parts.
+The watch back and crown each have gaskets that must be in good condition and properly sealed or moisture may enter the watch case causing rust, corrosion and damage to the delicate parts (see photo).
 If a non-watchmaker carelessly closes the case back, the case gasket will get smashed between the metal case and the metal back compromising the protective seal.
 If a crown gasket is worn or cracked, rust will spread throughout the movement causing expensive, time-consuming repairs.

 By properly maintaining your watch, you can prevent unnecessary expenses and keep your precious watch in optimum condition.